 - Top 9 UK staycations 2020

 Yes.
-Not only is it respectful to follow the rules and regulations of the country you’re visiting, it also helps to keep you and those around you safe.
-No matter where you are in the world, you should still follow basic measures to keep coronavirus at bay.
+No matter where you are in the world, you should follow basic measures to keep coronavirus at bay.
 Wash your hands regularly for 20 seconds at a time, avoid touching your face, keep two metres distance from people who aren’t in your household and wear a mask if you’re going to be in a crowded place.
 Read up on your destination’s rules before you go.
 Remember some places will have fines in place for non-compliance, so don’t risk losing any holiday spending money.

 Read up on the latest travel advice in your destination before you go.
 While travelling, be as hygienic as possible, and do your best to give people two metres of space.
 Wear a mask whenever you use public transport, hop in a taxi or jump on a plane.
 You should also keep your mask on when you’re inside a train station, airport or shop.
 Always wash your hands after touching a surface and before touching your face or eating.
 Keep a bottle of hand sanitiser in your pockets for those moments when it’s not practical to get to a sink.
 If you need to cough or sneeze, keep your mask on – that’s what it’s there for – and cover your face using the crook of your elbow.
 Immediately change your mask, throwing away or bagging up the soiled one to wash later.